AWAIKEN1/Bash-Scripting-in-Linux-VM/README.md

 - **Disk usage check**: This feature provides insight into the storage utilisation on your Linux server.
 Using the 'df' command to gather information about the disk space usage focusing on the root file system("/").
 Showcases the total, used and free disk space.
 - **User check**: This function will show you what users are currently logged into the Linux Virtual Machine

+I have added a main function in the script for clearer understanding

 ## Getting Started